gkjohnson/scientific-javascript/README.md

 # scientific-javascript
 A prototype, proof of concept project that adds syntactic sugar for unit notation to Javascript using Sweet.js.
-The addition allows for adding units to numbers and automatic unit conversion when doing operations.
+The addition allows for adding units to numbers and automatic unit conversion when performing mathematical operations.
+Inspired by working with engineers modeling complex systems with manual unit conversion, making it difficult to trace.

 This is purely a prototype and should not be considered useable in any kind of real work.